felangel/bloc/docs/flutterlogintutorial.md

 ?> **Note**: [package:equatable](https://pub.dev/packages/equatable) is used to enable value comparisons of the `User` object.

-Next, we can create a `models.dart` in `lib/src/models` which will export all models so that we can use a single import state to import multiple models.
+Next, we can create a `models.dart` in `packages/user_repository/lib/src/models` which will export all models so that we can use a single import state to import multiple models.

 [models.dart](https://raw.githubusercontent.com/felangel/bloc/master/examples/flutter_login/packages/user_repository/lib/src/models/models.dart ':include')

-Now that the models have been defined, we can implement the `UserRepository` class.
+Now that the models have been defined, we can implement the `UserRepository` class in `packages/user_respository/lib/src/user_repository.dart`.

 [user_repository.dart](https://raw.githubusercontent.com/felangel/bloc/master/examples/flutter_login/packages/user_repository/lib/src/user_repository.dart ':include')

 For this simple example, the `UserRepository` exposes a single method `getUser` which will retrieve the current user.
 We are stubbing this but in practice this is where we would query the current user from the backend.

-Almost done with the `user_repository` package -- the only thing left to do is to create the `user_repository.dart` file in `lib` which defines the public exports:
+Almost done with the `user_repository` package -- the only thing left to do is to create the `user_repository.dart` file in `packages/user_repository/lib` which defines the public exports:

 [user_repository.dart](https://raw.githubusercontent.com/felangel/bloc/master/examples/flutter_login/packages/user_repository/lib/user_repository.dart ':include')